Jagle: Building a Large-Scale Japanese Multimodal Post-Training Dataset for Vision-Language Models: Construction of

 To construct a dataset that comprehensively covers the five target categories, it is necessary to collect appropriate source data for each category.
 For example, OCR QA benefits from text-rich sources such as PDF documents or natural images containing text, whereas General VQA relies on diverse natural images obtained from web-based resources.
 Below, we describe the data sources used for each category.

 \textbf{General VQA.} General VQA involves answering questions about images from diverse domains (e.g., people, objects, and scenes).
 To cover a wide range of visual content, we utilize six data sources.
-These include japanese-photos~\citep{ThePioneer2024japanese-photos}, a small-scale image corpus consisting of photos taken in Japan; Wiki-ja~\citep{wikipedia_ja}, a 1M image-text pair dataset derived from Japanese Wikipedia articles; and WAON~\citep{sugiura2025waon}, a 155M Japanese image-text pair dataset collected from Common Crawl.
+These include japanese-photos~\citep{ThePioneer2024japanese-photos}, a small-scale image corpus consisting of photos taken in Japan; Wiki-JA-Pair, a 1M image--text pair dataset we construct from Japanese Wikipedia articles~\citep{wikipedia_ja} and release as part of this work; and WAON~\citep{sugiura2025waon}, a 155M Japanese image-text pair dataset collected from Common Crawl.

 \textbf{Chart \& Table.} Chart \& Table is a task that requires extracting and interpreting information from charts and tables, including reading values and performing calculations when necessary.
 Constructing this category requires a large collection of such visual data.
 We utilize existing English datasets such as PlotQA and TAT-QA, as well as WAON.